 In 2019 the City Of Bayswater really upped the ante when it came to outdoor exercise equipment, transforming 12 more of the suburbs’ green spaces into free mini gyms!
 The type of equipment and degree of skill necessary to use them vary across the different gyms, so we’ll leave it to you to get exploring.
 The full list of reserves can be found HERE.

 This waterfront gym not only provides the equipment, but also has billboards educating you on fitness programmes, stretching and strengthening and cardiovascular conditioning.
 So there really is no excuse not to make the most out of this multi-functional wooden gym.

 Workouts: Log hop, bench dip, bench curl, vault bar, sit ups, push ups.

 Free Fitness Classes

 If gyms aren’t your thing and you would still prefer a team around you to support you, there are plenty of free community fitness groups you can attend.
 Parkrun is a weekly 5km running event that occurs in suburbs all around Perth.
-Live Life Get Active provides free workout classes and nutritional education.
 Port Beach Polar Bears is a group that runs free swim group classes weekday mornings.
+Cold Nips isn’t super fitness focused, but it gets you up and into the ocean at the break of dawn, which is absolutely great for your health.
 No matter what kind of fitness you’re into, Perth has got the goods without breaking the bank.